-Finally, from the mid-1990s, pricing agreements between transport authorities (MTA) have been growing in order to eliminate administrative borders which are inconvenient for users.
-However, intermodal journeys as a percentage of daily journeys remains low and fare integration remains difficult due to the differing scopes of MTAs.
+Finally, from the mid-1990s, pricing agreements between transit authorities (PTA) have been growing in order to eliminate administrative borders which are inconvenient for users.
+However, intermodal journeys as a percentage of daily journeys remains low and fare integration remains difficult due to the differing scopes of PTAs.